Benefits of a BSN Degree

 The Importance of a BSN Degree

-Among the many benefits of a BSN is career opportunities.
+Among the many benefits of a BSN are career opportunities.
 Registered nurses who graduate with a BSN have improved chances of employment at the time of graduation.
 In fact, the American Association of Colleges of Nursing’s 2023 survey revealed the average job offer rate to BSN-educated nurses at the time of graduation was 84%.

 - Nurse anesthetist